TritonDataCenter/rfd/rfd/0085/README.md

 ## Upgrade impact

-Generally, when updating across this change, old probes should continue to work, but options for configuration are limited until operators explicitly update to the new organization scheme.
-Operators will not be able to add new probes until they've removed all of the old probe groups.
-The tool will refuse to add probes while there are old probe groups around.
+When updating across this change, old probes continue to work, and the new tools for viewing alarms work fine with existing alarms, probes, and probe groups.
+The tools will not be able to match older alarms with the new knowledge article content.

+The new tools include `manta-adm alarm config update`, which will remove all of the old probes and probe groups and replace them with new ones that will be linked to the local knowledge article content.
+This command does not touch operator-created probes or probe groups (or anything else that it does not recognize).
-The expected workflow will be to update the tooling (by updating the "manta" zone), drop all probes, then re-add all probes.
-The only downside to doing this is that open alarms will need to be closed, but we consider this impact minimal.

-It's likely an operator will not realize they need to do this until some time later when they try to update probe configuration or list open alarms, but they can just update the probes at that point.
+The expected workflow will be to update the tooling (by updating the "manta" zone) and run `manta-adm alarm config update`.
+It's likely an operator will not realize they need to do this until some time later when they try to update probe configuration, but they can just update the probes at that point.
 The old probes will continue to function in the meantime.

-If the operator later chooses to roll back, they will need to first remove all probes, then rollback, then re-add probes with the old tools.
+If the operator later chooses to roll back, they will need to roll back the "manta" zone.
+They will likely need to remove all of the new probes and probe groups and replace them with the old ones in order to use `mantamon` to view open alarms.
+The "mantamon drop" command works to remove all of the new probes and probe groups, subject to all of its known issues.

 ## Security implications and interfaces changed